9 Controlled vocabulary for eMoF

 and measurementUnitID

-These three terms should be populated using controlled vocabularies referenced using Unique Resource Identifiers (URIs).
+These three terms should be populated using controlled vocabularies referenced using URIs.
 For OBIS, we recommend using the internationally recognized NERC Vocabulary Server, developed by the British Oceanographic Data Centre (BODC).
-This server can be accessed through:
+However, you may use any vocabulary source that has machine-interopable URIs.
+The NERC Vocabulary Server can be accessed through:

 - SeaDataNet facet search https://vocab.seadatanet.org/p01-facet-search (recommended for searching the P01 collection, detailed below)